thegreatshasha/daily_logs/Primary Idea.md

 * Airport threat assesment by comparison with existing terrorist databases.
 * Bank threat assesment.
 * Monitor elderly people and kids in nursing homes.
 Threat if they fall down etc.
-* Detect traffic accidents on the streets and send emergency alert to hospitals.
+* Road safety: Detect collisions, traffic accidents on the streets and send emergency alert to hospitals.
+* Detect

 ## ThinkList
 * Write this like a research paper.